 The fibre used for making parachutes and rock climbing ropes is nylon.

-Polyester is the synthetic fibre contains the organic group similar-to those which give fruits their sweet smell.
+Polyester is a synthetic fibre that contains an organic group similar to those which give fruits their sweet smell.

-8. Which synthetic fibre feels like wool and used as a substitute for wool?
+8. Which synthetic fibre feels like wool and is used as a substitute for wool?

-Acrylic is the synthetic fibre feels like wool and used as a substitute for wool.
+Acrylic is a synthetic fibre that feels like wool and is used as a substitute for wool.

 9. To which kind of synthetic fibres does terylene belong?

-Terylene belongs to polyester kind of synthetic fibres.
+Terylene belongs to the polyester kind of synthetic fibre.

 10. State one disadvantage of using synthetic fibres for making clothes.